The Ultimate Paralegal Guide (2020)

 The Legal Practice Course is a concrete requirement if you’re planning to become a solicitor.
 Which means before you can begin a Training Contract you’ll need to complete it.

 The qualification also comes in handy when applying for paralegal jobs at some of the UK’s top law firms.
-You can find out what they say by reading How to become a paralegal.

 Most of the competition will have a qualifying law degree, that’s a given.
-That’s why some Magic Circle law firms are now expecting paralegals to have an LPC (Legal Practice Course).
+That’s why some Magic Circle Law Firms are now expecting paralegals to have an LPC (Legal Practice Course).